 In 1987, the Actual Wage Rates Database (AWARD) was started.
 The database, which is still operational, collected all information on wage agreements and wage laws in South Africa.

 The LRS grew during this period, with more unions joining as members.
 The organisation collected, analysed and disseminated information for member unions to use in bargaining processes.
 The LRS had carved out a niche for itself in the labour support landscape.

 As the labour movement continued to grow in numbers and sophistication, so too did the quality of information that trade unions required.
 Unions now wanted specialist knowledge of particular industries.

 Two periodicals were launched - The Bargaining Monitor, which was produced monthly, and the annual Bargaining Indicators.
 The LRS then forayed into the financial services sector.
 That venture began with the setting up of the Community Growth Fund (CGF), a union-directed unit trust that was administered by a leading financial house.
 The CGF was South Africa’s first socially responsible investment fund.

 The organisation sourced funding mainly in fraternal trade unions and trade union federations abroad.
 And member trade unions contributed a small annual membership fee to qualify for services.

 The Second Phase – 1993 -1998

 This was a transitional time in South Africa, as the political and economic climate began to change.

 The LRS was affected by the changes that were happening.
 Before 1994, foreign donors weren’t allowed to donate money directly to trade unions in South Africa.
 With the arrival of democracy, foreign funding went directly to trade unions.
 That meant a lot of labour support organisations were suddenly sidelined.
 And the challenge for LSOs was how to raise funds to support their work.

-The LRS responded various ways, for example, the setting up of the LRS financial Services (Pty) Ltd, through which it offered financial advice to the unions in the new avenues that there was money for.
-LRS financial Services was later delinked from the organisation because financial services and research didn’t work well together.
+The LRS responded in various ways, for example, by setting up of the LRS financial Services (Pty) Ltd, through which it offered financial advice to the unions in the new avenues that there was money for.
+LRS financial Services was later delinked from the organisation.
+Financial services and research didn’t go well together.